RES

 Project Details:

-Given that the number of active nests in Čigoč, the first European stork village, decreased to nearly one-third from the early 1980s to 2000, it has become evident that the population of white storks is in decline.
-A reduced number of nests has also been recorded in other parts of the Lonjsko Polje Nature Park, which has been designated as an Important Bird Area (IBA) and Ramsar site.
+The number of active stork nests in Čigoč—the first European stork village—declined to nearly one-third between the early 1980s and the year 2000, clearly indicating a significant decrease in the white stork population.
+A similar decline in nest numbers has also been observed in other areas of the Lonjsko Polje Nature Park, a site recognized both as an Important Bird Area (IBA) and a Ramsar site.

 The project “Strengthening the Population of White Storks in Lonjsko Polje Nature Park” focused on the conservation of the white stork (Ciconia ciconia) through active restoration and enhancement of its population in the Lonjsko Polje area, known as one of the key habitats for this species.